 Mick and Jim are forced into an unexpected holiday in Lanzarote.
 They book into Sea View, a bizarre re-creation of a 1950's Blackpool boarding house, right next to

+the beach.
 On their first afternoon, while enjoying a pedalo ride, they are threatened with assassination by both the CIA and KGB.

-Subsequently, they are drawn into a web of lies, deceit and sexual excess involving MI7 - so secret, even MI5 and MI6 don't know
+Subsequently, they are drawn into a web of lies, deceit and sexual excess involving MI7 - so secret, even MI5 and MI6 don't know about it.

-Mick and Jim are on the run from Vlad and Vic, enforcers for international crime boss and Ealing comedy lover, Charlie Sumkins.
+Mick and Jim are on the run from Vlad and Vic, enforcers for international crime boss and Ealing comedy-lover, Charlie Sumkins.